flatten-official/flatten-frontend/README.md

 We use [Prettier](https://prettier.io/) for code formatting and [ESLint](https://eslint.org/) for error checking.

 Use [this](https://prettier.io/docs/en/editors.html) and [this](https://eslint.org/docs/user-guide/integrations) guide for setting Prettier and ESLint with your editors respectively.
+(Basically just install both plugins in your IDE.)

 ## Packages currently in use